Close Menu

 Created during the Civil War as the only medal for valor (bravery, courage, whatever you want to call it) it became the top medal for Americans in combat.
 Authorized by an act of Congress and usually awarded by the President, most recipients die in the process of earning the medal.
 Only the most incredibly brave and intrepid soldiers, sailors, airmen and Marines earn this award for actions above and beyond the call of duty.
 Unfortunately, as with the other awards listed here, there have been a few awarded for basically political reasons, such as to Douglas MacArthur who should have been court martialed instead (for failing so miserably in the Philippines) and William “Bull” Halsey.
 Even Billy Mitchell was awarded one after his death for advocating air power and not for combat.
 Still, the prestige of this award is such that we rank it number 1.

-Question for students (and subscribers): Do you agree or disagree?
-Let us know which ones you would include in the comments section below this article.
+Question for students (and subscribers) to ponder: Do you agree or disagree?
+Which ones you would include?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!